inno-se/the-guide/README.md

 ### Prepare the knowledge base

+Having a well-structured knowledge base for your project will help you share the information about the project with stakeholders and LLMs.

 1. Identify textual materials and images that provide relevant information about your project, e.g.:
     - Description of stakeholders;
     - Project description and documentation;